Mesh data

 Computing gradients

 In Fig. 10 we have shown two regular 5-point stencils (red and green).
 The coarse stencil (red) reaches underneath the fine level and uses the data defined by coarsening of the fine-level data.
-The coarsened data in this case is just an average of the fine-level data.
+The coarsened data in this case is just a conservative average of the fine-level data.
 Likewise, the green stencil reaches over the refinement boundary and into one of the ghost cells on the coarse level.

 ../_images/EBGradient.png